 However – and this is important – even if your labs do not show elevated antibody levels, you could still have Hashimoto’s Disease.
 Undiagnosed Hashimoto’s disease is particularly common in patients with Chronic Fatigue Syndrome.
 So, if your labs look normal, but your thyroid is inflamed and you are experiencing symptoms, you might see your symptoms improve with thyroid treatment.

-We don’t know for certain what causes Hashimoto’s disease.
+We do not know for certain what causes Hashimoto’s disease.
 But there are theories.
 Genetics can definitely play a part.
-If your mother or grandmother had Hashimoto’s disease, there’s an increased likelihood that you will develop the disease.
-It’s also thought that low iodine, as well as certain minerals like selenium, zinc, and iron, can lead to thyroiditis, or inflammation of the thyroid.
+If your mother or grandmother had Hashimoto’s disease, there is an increased likelihood that you will develop the disease.
+It is also thought that low iodine, as well as certain minerals like selenium, zinc, and iron, can lead to thyroiditis, or inflammation of the thyroid.

 Hashimoto’s disease sometimes comes on after pregnancy, due to the increased activity of the immune system.
 A wide range of chronic infections can also cause Hashimoto’s Thyroiditis, including viruses such as Epstein Barr and HHV6, as well as Lyme disease and mycoplasma.
 These chronic infections cause an imbalance in the immune system that makes it less able to fight attacking organisms but more likely to attack the body, causing a number of autoimmune diseases.